 Precision agriculture is about getting more from each decision, each job that goes into growing the food we eat.
-The foundation of that is highly automated farming machines guided by software, GPS technology and satellites.
-With sub-inch accuracy, farmers control the precise placement of seeds and chemicals.
+The foundation of that is highly automated farming machines guided by software, GPS [global positioning system] technology and satellites.
+With subinch accuracy, farmers control the precise placement of seeds and chemicals.
 They spray precisely the right amount of fertilizer and harvest precisely.
-Sensors and IoT [Internet of Things] make those things possible (quoted in Puri 2016).
+Sensors and IoT [Internet of Things] make those things possible. (quoted in Puri 2016)

-Although a detailed review of the literature on farm level profits reports mixed results (Schimmelpfennig 2016a), a vibrant market exists for PA packages and concomitant sensors, devices, software, and data flows with the unifying vision that systems will yield is 'more agricultural output with less input' (Schrijver, 2016, 30).

-In the dairy sector, for example, the expansion of so-called 'precision milking' and feeding robots has gathered pace in recent years (Gedders & Adamchuk 2010).
-Thus, as noted in a Scientific Foresight Study for the European Parliamentary Research Service (Schrijver 2016, 30-31), the:
+Although a detailed review of the literature on PA-driven farm-level profits reports mixed results (Schimmelpfennig 2016a), a vibrant market exists for sensors, devices, software and data flows united by the vision that PA systems will yield 'more agricultural output with less input' (Schrijver 2016, 30).
+In the dairy sector, for example, the expansion of so-called 'precision milking' and feeding robots has gathered pace in recent years (Gedders and Adamchuk 2010).
+Thus, as noted in a Scientific Foresight Study for the European Parliamentary Research Service (Schrijver 2016, 30-31), the